elk-audio/elk-docs/documents/sushi_overview.rst

 Sushi shares the same basic architecture with most common DAWs like Cubase or Ableton Live, having an unlimited number of parallel channels.
+Most closely it is comparable to Logic Mainstage, in that it is a Live DAW.
-Each track supporting mono, stereo or up to 64 audio channels and as many plugins as the CPU can handle.
+Each track supports mono, stereo or up to 64 audio channels and as many plugins as the CPU can handle.
 Pure MIDI tracks are also supported, for instance outputting MIDI from an arpeggiator or step sequencer to an external device.